 - Is the sound system and/or DJ included in the rental?

-- Is the venue privatised for your event only?
+- Is the venue exclusively for your party?

-- Will an employee be there to help you?
+- Will a rep from the venue be there to help you?

-- Are there rooms to provide accommodation for any guest wishing to stay on location overnight?
+- Are there rooms to provide accommodation for any guest wishing to stay overnight?

 The format of a Christmas party will depend on your budget and, most of all, your guests.
-A 3‑course meal will cost a lot more than a buffet-style dinner, and will cater to the same audience.
+A 3‑course meal will cost a lot more than a buffet-style dinner and will still provide catering for your attendees.
 It is up to you to strike the right balance so that your guests are happy.
-You can even run a quick poll around you or on your Facebook event page to know what the guests would like.
+You can even run a quick poll to know what the guests would like.

 Planning a themed-Christmas party will attract more people than a traditional party.
-So many events are organised at this time of the year that you’ll need to stand out.
+Many events are organised at this time of year meaning that you’ll need to work hard to stand out.
 Plan something that will attract and excite your target attendees.
-Recently, 90’s themed parties have been very successful but Early 2000s themed parties are also increasingly popular.
+Recently, 90’s themed parties have been very successful but early 2000s themed parties are also increasingly popular.
 You should pick a theme that will suit your audience, not the other way around!

-The first thing to do when planning a Christmas party is to find a catchy name!
-It is crucial to win the hearts of your guests as soon as you make the party announcement.
-Then, you’ll need to be active on social media to show how fantastic the party will be.
-Post videos, memes and backstage pictures: anything that can entice your guests should be shared.
+The first thing to do when planning a Christmas party is to give it a catchy name!
+It is crucial to win the hearts of your guests as soon as you announce the party.
+Next you’ll need to be active on social media to show how fantastic the party will be.
+Post videos, team and backstage pictures: anything that can entice your guests should be shared.
 It’s more about creating a bond than about sales.
 Christmas is a special time of the year — your event and its communication should be too!

 It is critical to keep communicating and gain exposure until the day of the event.
-In the run-up to the holidays, people receive several invitations and wallets tend to empty quickly, which means potential attendees may forget one party among a dozen others.
-This can be stress-inducing for the planner, so you need to make sure you have a motivated team and enlist the help of the venue manager for advice.
+In the run-up to the holidays people receive several invitations and wallets tend to empty quickly.
+As a result potential attendees may forget one party amongst a dozen others.
+This can be stress-inducing for the planner, so you need to make sure you have a motivated team so enlist the help of the venue manager for advice.

 Christmas is a great opportunity to plan a memorable party!
 Don’t panic if you think you’re late, everything usually works out when it comes to celebrating.
-Pay attention to what matters, i.e. listening to and pampering your guests — that’s all they really want!
+Pay attention to what matters, i.e. listening to and responding to your guests — that’s all they really want!